 Textbook and Course Material Pick-up

-- NGU, in partnership with Slingshot Bookstore, now offers students a convenient and affordable book and course material rental program, Textbook Butler.
+- NGU, in partnership with Slingshot Bookstore, now offers students a convenient and affordable book and course material acquisition program.
 Students save time, avoid hassle, and, on average, save money, all leading to a great first day of class.
 Learn more.

-- Residential Students: Textbooks and course materials, automatically sourced through The Slingshot Bookstore service, will be placed in your Resident Hall Room before your arrival to campus!
+- Residential Students: Textbooks and course materials, automatically sourced through The Slingshot book service, will be placed in your Resident Hall Room before your arrival to campus.

-- Commuter Students: Textbooks and course materials, automatically sourced through The Slingshot Bookstore service, will be available for pick-up at the campus store beginning Saturday, August 15, 2020.
+- Commuter Students: Textbooks and course materials, automatically sourced through The Slingshot book service, will be available for pick-up at the campus store beginning Saturday, August 14, 2021.